fengguang94/BRINet/README.md

-# BRINet for referring image segmentation
+# BRINet for referring image localization and segmentation
 This repository contains code for 'Bi-directional Relationship Inferring Network for Referring Image Segmentation', CVPR 2020.

+'Bidirectional Relationship Inferring Network for Referring Image Localization and Segmentation', TNNLS 2021

 If you find this work useful in your research, please consider citing: